 Photo courtesy of National Public Radio.

 Ah, the infographic.
 All the best nonprofit annual reports seem to use them, but they still seem complicated to produce.
 Fortunately, infographics can be simple when you stick to two basic rules.

 The first rule is to include as few elements as possible.
 You want the visuals to guide the reader to an understanding of the topic, not overwhelm them with intricate details.
 This means sticking to a limited color palate and favoring simple shapes, as in the Ashoka Scandinavia map example.

 The second rule is to creatively integrate relevant imagery.
-AARP does this very well in their infographic about driver safety.
-They include cars in their visual without getting too detailed.
+AARP does this very well in its infographic about driver safety.
+They include cars in their visuals without getting too detailed.